Intro To Indiana Forest Preserves

-Bloomington Ind., home of the Hoosiers, sits atop the Indiana Highland Rim Natural Region.
-This geography is due to the Wisconsin Glacial Maximum, our most recent glacial resident, did not crush the land of Southern Indiana.
+Bloomington, Indiana, sits atop the Indiana Highland Rim Natural Region.
+This geography is due to the Wisconsin Glacial Maximum, our most recent glacial resident, stopping short of flattening the Southern Indiana hills.

 This allowed Bloomington to grow into a highly diverse, rugged landscape not shaped by glaciers from above, but the exposed bedrock below.

 The Indiana Highland Rim Natural Region not only puts Bloomington on the map in Indiana, but also the whole state itself when considering North American landforms.

 The landscape is as unique as the spring flowers that lie within it.